OpenEvalProject/evals/manuscripts/elife-08935/v2/manuscript.md

 Statistical comparison of these values is complicated because only 5/12 of the blindsight positive and 3/5 blindsight negative patients had tracts in both hemispheres.
 This makes the comparison between the ipsi- and contra-lesional hemispheres problematic.
 However, a comparison of FA and MD in just the ipsilesional hemisphere indicated no significant difference in either measure between the two groups (FA: t = 0.9; p = 0.4; d.f. = 9; MD: t = 0.8; p = 0.45; d.f. = 9).

-## Relationship between blindsight performance and tract microstructure
+### Relationship between blindsight performance and tract microstructure

 The analyses thus far have addressed group differences by division of patients into blindsight positive and negative groups.
 However, even within the blindsight positive group, there is considerable variability in performance.
 Therefore, the percentage of correct responses in the blindsight task was correlated with the measures of mean FA and MD extracted from the three tracts of interest.
 In the geniculate-hMT+ tract, 16 patients were included as one blindsight negative patient did not have an identifiable tract, and for this tract only the distal portion was used.
+Figure 7A shows the correlation for FA and MD from this distal portion of the tract across all patients, with blindsight negative indicated by the open symbols and blindsight positive indicated by the filled symbols.
+Although both correlations were in the predicted direction, positive for FA and negative for MD, neither was significant (r = 0.44; p = 0.09 for FA; r = −0.48; p = 0.06 for MD).
+Since age can be a confounding factor in tract microstructural properties, the partial correlation coefficients, accounting for age were also calculated, but did not differ from the full correlations.
+Neither the collicular-hMT+ (r = −0.03; p = 0.93 for FA; r = −0.10; p = 0.77 for MD) nor the interhemispheric hMT+ (r = −0.33; p = 0.39 for FA; r = 0.26; p = 0.50 for MD) tracts showed any correlation with behaviour.

 ![Figure 7.](https://cdn.elifesciences.org/articles/08935/elife-08935-fig7-v2.jpg)

 **Figure 7.:** In both plots the filled symbols represent the values for the blindsight negative patients while the open symbols are from the blindsight positive patients.
-(A) shows the data for the FA values (r = 0.43; p = 0.09) and (B) shows the corresponding values for MD (r = −0.48; p = 0.06).DOI: http://dx.doi.org/10.7554/eLife.08935.011
+(A) shows the data for the FA values (r = 0.43; p = 0.09) and (B) shows the corresponding values for MD (r = −0.48; p = 0.06).

-## Lesion size and location
+### Lesion size and location

 In addition to performing tractography between pre-defined regions of interest, a useful and unbiased approach to understand why certain patients have blindsight and others do not is to quantify lesion extent and location from the T1-weighted anatomical image.
 This is particularly valuable in larger patient cohorts given the heterogeneity of damage in such groups.
+Figure 8 shows the total lesion volume and distribution of damage across all patients.
+Average lesion volume in the blindsight positive group was 13,461 mm3 ± 7101 mm3 s.d., compared to 36,923 mm3 ± 23,035 s.d. in the blindsight negative group.
+On average, blindsight negative patients had lesions approximately 2.5 times larger than the blindsight positive group, although Figure 8B shows the overlap of occipital lobe damage between patients.
+There was a significant association between the extent of occipital lobe damage and the microstructural measures of ipsilesional geniculate-hMT+ pathways across all patients (FA: r = −0.59, p = 0.015; MD: r = 0.63, p = 0.01).
+This reinforces the likelihood that reduced FA and increased MD in blindsight negative individuals reflects an involvement of surrounding white matter pathways in occipital lesions.

 ![Figure 8.](https://cdn.elifesciences.org/articles/08935/elife-08935-fig8-v2.jpg)

 **Figure 8.:** (A) Lesion size is given for each patient, and demonstrates a wide range of volumes in both patient groups.
 (B) Lesion location shows the proportion of lobe damage in each patient, within the occipital, temporal, and parietal lobes, as well as the subcortex.
 Subcortex incorporates the thalamus (including LGN and pulvinar), striatum, and superior colliculi, with an approximate unilateral volume of 50,000 mm3.
-Only one patient, PN5, demonstrated some involvement of this region, including the ipsilesional LGN and pulvinar, but not the superior colliculi.DOI: http://dx.doi.org/10.7554/eLife.08935.012
+Only one patient, PN5, demonstrated some involvement of this region, including the ipsilesional LGN and pulvinar, but not the superior colliculi.

 There was no clear association between blindsight function and the presence of additional, non-occipital damage.
 As seen in Figure 8B, the damage in some patients extended to other regions, including the temporal (PB8, PN3, and PN5) or parietal lobe (PN4 and PN5).
 However, the pattern of such damage was not associated with a particular group.
 Furthermore, only one participant showed evidence of significant subcortical pathology (PN5), seen to extend to a region including the ipsilesional LGN and pulvinar, although the superior colliculi appeared intact.